mhausenblas/turtled/README.md

 In order to deploy it, simply copy all files into a directory.
 An example deployment is available at [turtled.net](http://turtled.net/).

-## Open Issues
+## Release v0.1 planning

-* add legend for prefixes based on usage
+* add prefix legend to SVG export
 * labels for links
 * support custom prefixes
 * arrows, ltr layout